haberdashPI/vscode-master-key/notes.md

 wishlist:

+- once we've improved performance, parallelize the tests more

 - test: use selectors to find the text decorations used for search and check their properties

 - optimization: most values can be read only, (e.g. definitions) and if we implemented